DCS-training/website-with-github-pages/README.md

 4. Under "Source", "Deploy from a branch" should already be selected.
 5. Under "Branch", select your "main" branch (this should be the only branch available).
 6. Click save.

+Your website should now be live on \[username\].github.io!
+It may take a few minutes to show up.

 ## Further resources